 - You can determine the put strike price, transaction amount and exercise date/s.

 - The transactions are cash settled so there is no need to physically deliver canola to the Bank.

 - There are no complex exchange traded brokerage and margin calls.

 Points to consider

 - You have to pay a premium to the Bank as an up-front payment.

 - You are not covered for the basis risk, which is the risk arising from entering into a hedge transaction that is not identical with the risk being covered.

-- The sugar option may expire worthless, resulting in the premium being an additional cost to you.
+- The canola option may expire worthless, resulting in the premium being an additional cost to you.

 - Important information about advice